A-engi/FieldOpsAtlas-Web/README.md

 FieldOpsAtlas/Features/Docs/
 ```

 Docs owns the documentation/equipment-style feature page.
-It may temporarily reuse the RF shell assets.
+It may temporarily reuse shared shell assets until it grows its own feature shell.

 ### Tools